 The Act established Clinical Commissioning Groups (CCGs) (see Section 2.4.1), as clinically-led organisations, with responsibility for commissioning the majority of health services.
 This was intended to lead to improved outcomes because clinicians would be afforded greater autonomy to use their professional experience to make judgements about which services to commission.

-Table 2.1 illustrates the various clinically-led commissioning initiatives which have been introduced in the NHS from the introduction of the internal market to the coalition government, and sets out their scope.
+Table 2.1 illustrates the various GP-led commissioning initiatives which have been introduced in the NHS from the introduction of the internal market to the coalition government, and sets out their scope.

-Table 2.1 Clinically-led commissioning since 1991
+Table 2.1 GP-led commissioning since 1991